Venkatadri-Ch/Active-Directory-security-with-SIEM-SOAR/README.md

 I was kept the User input app aside for some time , to build the complete workflow without user action , making workflow as self automated without user input.

+The current workflow begins with a Webhook trigger, which activates upon receiving an alert from Splunk.
+This is followed by a Telegram Bot notification, which sends the alert to the appropriate Telegram chat.
+Next, the Active Directory app is used to disable the user account associated with the alert.
+After that,